Once upon a Crime (1992 film)

 Once Upon a Crime... is a 1992 ensemble black comedy mystery film, starring Richard Lewis, John Candy, James Belushi, Cybill Shepherd, Sean Young and Ornella Muti.
 The film was directed by Eugene Levy.
 It is the remake of Mario Camerini's 1960 Italian comedy film Crimen.

 Plot

 A series of couples are in Monte Carlo, Monaco and their lives get intertwined during a murder investigation.
-Augie Morosco is a reformed gambler whose wife Elena Morosco is concluding a business deal, while Neil Schwary is a gambler looking to strike it big and whose wife Marilyn Schwary is hoping to buy some designer clothes.
-Julian Peters and Phoebe met each other in Rome and are attempting to return a dachshund to the wealthy Madam Van Dougan.
+Augie Morosco is a reformed gambler whose wife Elena is concluding a business deal, while Neil Schwary is a gambler looking to strike it big and whose wife Marilyn is hoping to buy some designer clothes.
+Julian Peters and Phoebe met each other in Rome and are attempting to return dachshund Napoleon to the wealthy Madam Van Dougan.

 Madam Van Dougan is found murdered and the interactions between Julian and Phoebe and the other couples begin to look increasingly suspicious, as Inspector Bonnard needs to unravel the clues.
-Over the course of the film, Augie returns to gambling, Elena has an affair and Julian sells and repurchases the dog.
+Augie returns to gambling, Elena has an affair and Julian sells and repurchases Napoleon.